aws-samples/protecting-your-iot-fleet/README.md

 3. Evaluate Device Groups to set permissions on groups of Things
 4. Monitor Thing Activity from the console
 5. Create and review Audit Schedules for your account
-6. Use Device Defnder to Detect rule-based and anomoloy-based deviations in behavior
+6. Use Device Defender to Detect rule-based and anomoloy-based deviations in behavior
 7. Enable automated remediations in response to these events

 Follow this [instruction to start the lab](Instructions/Instruction.md)